cheikd/network-data-to-excel-file/README.md

 I tried to keep the script very basic so that it can be easily customizable.

-One way of improving this script could be, let's say if you have a huge number of devices to connect to, is to put those devices administration IP into a text file, and to modifiy the script to iterate through that text file line by line, catch the admin ip, and launch the script as a function sequentially.
+One way of improving this script could be, let's say if you have a huge number of devices to connect to, is to put those devices administration IP into another text file, and to modifiy the script to iterate through that text file line by line, catch the admin ip, and launch the script as a "function" sequentially.

-Or maybe you want to put more date into the excel file, so you will likely do some more show commands to gather the particulars information you are looking for and activate some more cells in the excel file to write them.
+Or maybe you want to put more data into the excel file, so you will likely do some more show commands to gather the particular informations you are looking for and activate some more cells in the excel file to write them.

-You may also not want to put the login credentials in the script in clear text so you may want to input() those parameters in the program at runtime.
+You may want to hardcode the username in the script for ease of utiliization, this should be a very easy thing to do.

 It really depends on you, but feel free to modify and adapt it to your needs.
 You can share it if you want and drop a comment, I will be more than happy to help :)